donaldnevermore/test-driven-design/README.md

 This repository contains a few of test-driven design examples.

-Bowling and PrimeGenerator are from *Agile Principles, Patterns, and Practices in C#*.

 # Quick start

-1. make sure you have .NET core 3.1 installed.
+1. make sure you have .NET core 3.1+ installed.
 2. run `dotnet restore`.
 3. run `dotnet test`.